Ghetto Organized

-Ghetto Organized is the only studio album by American hip hop group the Gambino Family.
-It was released on October 20, 1998, via No Limit Records and was entirely produced by Beats By The Pound.
+Ghetto Organized is the debut album by the American hip-hop group the Gambino Family, which was an in-house creation of No Limit Records.
+The album was released on October 20, 1998.

+Background

+The album was produced by Beats by the Pound.
 It features guest appearances from 241, Big Ed, C-Murder, Fiend, Full Blooded, Ghetto Commission, KLC, Mac, Magic, Master P, Mia X, Mo B. Dick, Mr. Serv-On, Mystikal, O'Dell, Porsha, QB, Silkk the Shocker and Snoop Dogg.
-The album peaked at number 17 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums chart selling 160,000 copies in its first week, but the group never released a follow-up and have not been heard of since.
+The album peaked at number 17 on the Billboard 200 and number 3 on the Top R&B/Hip-Hop Albums chart selling 160,000 copies in its first week.
 The tracks "Studio B" and "Childhood Years" were released as promotional singles.

+Reviews

+Stephen Thomas Erlewine of AllMusic described the project as "filled with cheaply made, bass-heavy jams" created by formula with "little or no imagination to the lyrical ideas", and delivered by rappers without "verbal dexterity".
+Erlewine said that the only reason that the album sold so many copies was because No Limit promoted it relentlessly prior to release.
+The result was "truly unremarkable" music revealing the "lameness" of the project.